EversongWoods/UnityOidcClient/README.md

 Luckily, there's a C# library that does work: [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2).
 This is not just a drop-in package, however - there are quite a few steps to configure your Unity project to use it successfully.
 But it's not too onerous, and the end result is your app will use SFSafariViewController on iOS and Chrome Custom Tabs on Android, and be able to work with any OAuth 2 / OpenID Connect server.

 This repository contains an example Unity 2018.1 Android/iOS app that demonstrates how this can be achieved.
-It uses a demo instance of identityserver (https://demo.identityserver.io) - you can see the source code [here](https://github.com/IdentityServer/IdentityServer4.Demo).
+It uses a demo instance of identityserver ([demo.duendesoftware.com](https://demo.duendesoftware.com/)) - you can see the source code [here](https://github.com/IdentityServer/IdentityServer4.Demo).
 Vidoes of the example running: [Android](https://codenature.info/pub/unityauth/android-identitymodel-unity-sample.mp4) and [iOS](https://codenature.info/pub/unityauth/iphone-identitymodel-unity-sample.mp4).

 You can login with `alice/alice` or `bob/bob`

 ## Unity configuration notes:

 * Ensure your Unity project's .NET version is set to 4.x in player settings.
-* Unity does not support nuget nicely, so you must clone and compile IdentityModel.OidcClient2 solution using Visual Studio 2017.
-* Copy the release binaries from IdentityModel.OidcClient/bin/release/net452 to a folder in your Unity project's Assets folder.
-* Delete System.Runtime.InteropServices.RuntimeInformation.dll as this DLL is not compatible with Unity.
-* Import Json.Net.Unity3D package available from https://github.com/SaladLab/Json.Net.Unity3D.
-* You must then move Newtonsoft.Json.dll from Assets/UnityPackages/JsonNet/ to the same location as your OidcClient binaries.
 * Add link.xml and mcs.rsp files to your Assets folder.

 ## Unity Scene configuration